open-edge-insights/eii-tools/VideoProfiler/README.md

 1. To install EIS libs on bare-metal, follow the [README](../../common/README.md) of eis_libs_installer.

+2. Run this command to install the requirements of Video Profiler

+    ```sh
+        pip3 install -r reuirements.txt
+    ```

-2. Set the required env by running the below command.
+3. Set the required env by running the below command.

     ```sh
         source ./env.sh